 The room should be simple and bare.

-Before entering the room, it's ideal for the guests to pass through a peaceful garden, to symbolize them leaving behind the problems of the world and entering a peaceful, joyful place.
+Before entering the room, it's ideal for the guests to pass through a peaceful garden, to symbolize them leaving behind the world's problems and entering a peaceful, joyful place.

-As you saw in the videos, both men and women wear kimonos.
-Women wear colorful kimonos to a tea ceremony, but they should be rather simple, not heavily ornamented.
+Both men and women wear kimonos.
+Women wear colorful kimonos to a tea ceremony, but they should be simple, not heavily ornamented.

 The men wear mostly dark solid colors: black, gray, brown, or blue.